Getting Started

 https://api.screenshotscout.com/v1/capture?access_key=YOUR_ACCESS_KEY&url=https://example.com/Replace the access_key parameter value with your access key, and the url parameter value with the URL of the page you would like to take a screenshot of.

-If you switched the "Require signed requests" toggle while creating your API key, you will also need to add the signature parameter to the request URL.
-Learn more about signed requests here.
+If you enabled the Require signed requests toggle for the API key you are using, you will also need to add the signature parameter to the request URL.

 We support two response types: binary (default) and JSON.